What is a hysterectomy?

 When is a hysterectomy the best option?

 Many patients choose a hysterectomy after they have exhausted all other treatment options.
 However, it’s not uncommon to wait to have a hysterectomy until you’re finished having children.
-Because any hysterectomy involves surgical removal of the uterus, you can no longer become pregnant after a hysterectomy.
+Because any hysterectomy involves the surgical removal of the uterus, you can no longer become pregnant after a hysterectomy.

 Some women with a family history of some cancers may choose this procedure to help reduce the chances of such problems as they age.